dankamongmen/scblockchain/README.md

 * `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, and an arbitrary JSON-encoded payload.
 This payload will be encrypted.
+* `pstatus`: generate a new Patient Status transaction
+* `getpstatus`: show the most recent PatientStatus for the specified patient and patient status delegation type.

-Use of the `member` command requires a private key having been loaded with the `-u` option, along with a public key .
+Use of commands that generate signed transactions requires a private key having been loaded with the `-u` option, along with a public key.

 ### HTTP services of cantena

 The following endpoints are provided.
 JSON schema are available in doc/json-schema.md.
+HTML pages are subject to change, and ought not be scraped nor parsed for semantic content in clients.

 * GET `/`: HTML status page for human consumption (do not scrape/parse)
 * GET `/show`: HTML equivalent of the `show` command